josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 </code-example>

-You can turn off TOC generation for the entire page by writing the title with an `<h1>` tag and the `no-toc` class.
+You can turn off TOC generation for the entire page by writing the title with an `h1` element and the `no-toc` class.

 <code-example format="html" language="html">